radius-project/bicep-types-aws/artifacts/bicep/aws/aws.backup/default/types.md

 ## AWS.Backup/ReportPlanProperties
 ### Properties
 * **ReportDeliveryChannel**: [ReportPlan_ReportDeliveryChannel](#reportplanreportdeliverychannel) (Required): A structure that contains information about where and how to deliver your reports, specifically your Amazon S3 bucket name, S3 key prefix, and the formats of your reports.
-* **ReportPlanArn**: string (ReadOnly): An Amazon Resource Name (ARN) that uniquely identifies a resource.
+* **ReportPlanArn**: string (ReadOnly, Identifier): An Amazon Resource Name (ARN) that uniquely identifies a resource.
 The format of the ARN depends on the resource type.
 * **ReportPlanDescription**: string: An optional description of the report plan with a maximum of 1,024 characters.
 * **ReportPlanName**: string: The unique name of the report plan.
 The name must be between 1 and 256 characters, starting with a letter, and consisting of letters (a-z, A-Z), numbers (0-9), and underscores (_).
 * **ReportPlanTags**: [Tag](#tag)[]: Metadata that you can assign to help organize the report plans that you create.
 Each tag is a key-value pair.